 The French government established SEITA (Société d’Exploitation Industrielle des Tabacs et des Allumettes), an organization which was responsible for the procurement and and export of Cameroon-grown tobacco.

 Among the first major cigar manufacturers to seek out Cameroon tobacco was the J.C.
 Newman company, based out of Tampa, Florida.
 After the U.S. trade embargo on Cuba went into effect in 1962, manufacturers like J.C.
-Newman began running out of their Cuban tobacco reserves, and began to look to places like Cameroon for a suitable replacement.
+Newman began running out of their Cuban tobacco reserves, and started to look to places like Cameroon for a suitable replacement.

 In an interview with Marvin Shanken of Cigar Aficionado in 1997, Stanford Newman stated “We used the top grades of Cameroon, because I thought that if we had something of quality, we could keep our market.
 It [Cameroon tobacco] was not exactly a substitute.
 It had a different taste, but it was a very, very fine wrapper.”